 What is your name?
 Older than old wisdom teaches us that to know the true name of a thing is to know the essence, to know the very being.

 The process is not easy, not cut and dry, not reducible to a 7 step program or a diagnostic test.
-It requires descent into shadowy realms and willingness to lift up rocks and see what is living underneath them, a courage to look beyond the appearances and see what is actually there.
+It requires descent into shadowy realms and a willingness to lift up rocks and see what is living underneath them, an act of courage to look beyond appearances and see what is actually there.
 It requires practice.
 That is where the miracles happen.
 That is where the magic begins.